 Go one step further and remove your usual site navigation from your donation forms.
 This helps to increase donor engagement since your users are less likely to get distracted and wander off.

 Some CRM platforms provide better features and control over settings than others.
 See what you can do to improve donors’ giving experiences by customizing images, text, giving levels, and form fields.

 Strategically select your giving levels.

 Most people don’t give any thought to giving levels when setting up a donation form.
-They’ll often either keep the default donation amounts, or they select random numbers that they like the sound of.
+They’ll often either keep the default donation amounts or select random numbers.

 But these giving levels are actually very important!
 The amounts you select for your donation pages help your donors determine how much they should give.